 You could go and throw them all into a pile and start building but you’ll find that causes some frustrations.
 It is sort of like playing three dimensional Where’s Waldo, some parts are easier to pick out but others will drive you insane (Unless you have an eagle-eyed sister at the ready).

 Learning to group your parts, I’d point out that the instructions actually suggest this up front, but being a stubborn human it is really a lesson that is most effectively learned through experience.
 This organization is even more useful when it comes to the spare parts and extra bricks you collect over time.
 Finding a system is valuable, whether that is by colour, size, class or any system that makes sense to your brain.

 Watching The Something Take Form is Incredibly Satisfying

-When you open up your bags of Lego bricks and pour them out onto your tabletop it is hard to see how will this make for anything that resembles what is on the box.
-Often times even as I am building it, watching the components form it seems a bit of a stretch that these little plastic bricks will make a convincing Jet or building.
+When you open up your bags of LEGO bricks and pour them out onto your tabletop it is hard to see how this pile of bricks will make for anything that resembles what is on the box.
+Often times even as I am building, watching the components take form, it seems a bit of a stretch that these little plastic bricks will make a convincing jet or bank.

 Then there comes a moment when it goes from an irregular lump of bricks to something you recognize.
 The pieces come together; the more you place the more it makes sense and after a while you see your brick puzzle take form.
-It is unbelievably satisfying going from a pile of loose bricks to something cool.
-You did that, you built it up from nothing.
+It is unbelievably satisfying going from a pile of loose bricks to something recognizable like a Porche.
+You did that, you built this awesome thing up from nothing.